LEO Pharma delivered on strategic ambitions and showed resilience during COVID-19 pandemic in 2020

 About LEO Pharma

+LEO Pharma helps people achieve healthy skin.
 The company is a leader in medical dermatology with a robust R&D pipeline, a wide range of therapies and a pioneering spirit.
-Founded in 1908 and owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, setting new standards of care for people with skin conditions.
-LEO Pharma is headquartered in Denmark with a global team of 6,000 people, serving 92 million patients in 130 countries.
-For more information about LEO Pharma, visit www.leo-pharma.com.
+Founded in 1908 and majority owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, setting new standards of care for people with skin conditions.
+LEO Pharma is headquartered in Denmark with a global team of 6,000 people, serving 93 million patients in 130 countries.
+In 2020, the company generated net sales of DKK 10.133 billion.